|[3/25/13] State of the Stuff|

 The Pier's Edge

-Most of my blogging and online activities are carried out via Facebook, Twitter, or my blogs 4D Fiction, and Wikibruce.
+Most of my blogging and online activities are carried out via Facebook, Twitter, Tumblr, or my media blogs 4D Fiction, and Wikibruce.

 Also see more links at the top of the page for other places to find me.